How To Edit and Customize Shopify Thank You Page In 03 Steps

 But, to get the absolute most of your thank you page, or any other page for that matter, you’re going to need an adaptable platform that fits your individual needs.

 PageFly is Shopify’s number #1 page builder app.
-It has scaled the stores of over 60,000 users to date by allowing store owners complete control over how their page looks and how it converts.
+It has scaled the stores of over 60,000+ active Shopify merchants to date by allowing store owners complete control over how their page looks and how it converts.

 Try out your free trial of PageFly by clicking the button below.